themi/has_lineage/README.md

 Rails hierarchical modelling tool.
 Using Materialised Path for fast lookup (also doubles as a sort order).
 In addition, the Adjacency pattern is used to maintain referencial integrity to allow the path to be re-adjusted as changes inevidably occur.

 Initially (using Adjacency) I was frustrated by lengthy retrevial times of large trees so I tried out Materialised Path which was lightning quick at retreval but awkward when the tree was modified.
-So I had the idea of keeping Adjency in to hold the integrity of the tree while the Materialised path was being adjusted.
+And Adjency was needed to maintain referential integrity while the Materialised path was being re-adjusted.

 ![tree sample diagram](http://hemi.co.nz/signature/has_lineage_tree_path_diag.png)